ImAShark/KillerMovesPersonal/README.md

 It is for both enemy and player.

 -Spawner
-This enable the enemies to be able to spawn.
+This enables the enemies to be able to spawn.

 -UI
 With this I can save and show score and highscore, which get overwritten if the newest score is higher than the previous one.